-If the nursing home resident is in immediate danger from a physically or sexually abusive caregiver, or if they are living in severely neglected conditions, call 911 right away.
+If the nursing home resident is in immediate danger from a physically or sexually abusive caregiver or living in severely neglected conditions, call 911 immediately.

 Florida’s Department of Elder Affairs can help

 If there is no immediate, life-threatening danger, you can report it directly to Florida’s Department of Elder Affairs.
 This requires you to file a report online or contact them by phone.
-You may also want to notify the administration of the nursing home because they can often take the most immediate action to put an end to the abuse.
+You may also want to notify the nursing home administration because they can often take the most immediate action to end the abuse.

 We Can Review Your Fort Lauderdale Nursing Home Abuse Case